The Fire Damage Insurance Claim Process & How to Know if You’re Covered

 4. File an insurance claim

-Try to contact your insurance company as soon as possible after the damage occurs.
+Contact your insurance company as soon as possible after the damage occurs.
 While all insurance policies are different, most providers require prompt notice, and significant delays could constitute a breach of contract.
+We suggest getting in touch with your provider as soon as possible so as not to disqualify yourself from being able to submit a claim.

 5. Track living expenses